Cold Climate Air Source Heat Pump Field Assessment

 Ben Schoenbauer, Dave Bohac, P.E., Martin Kushler — Jan 2015

-The efficiency and capacity of older ASHPs dropped significantly for outdoor temperatures below 40°F. The newest generation of ASHPs can now operate down to 0°F to -13°F. The efficiency of these technologies in moderate climates is two to three times more efficient than standard electric heating systems, but there is less experience with the use of these systems in Minnesota’s colder climate.
-Monitored field performance tests will help confirm the operation of newer generation ASHP technologies so that they can be confidently included in Minnesota's utility Conservation Improvement Program (CIP).
+The project found that the efficiency and capacity of older ASHPs drops significantly for outdoor temperatures below 40°F. However, the newest generation of ASHPs can operate down to 0°F to -13°F. The efficiency of these technologies in moderate climates is also two to three times more efficient than standard electric heating systems.
+Research project staff monitored field performance tests to help confirm the operation of newer generation ASHP technologies to support their use in Minnesota's utility Conservation Improvement Program (CIP).

 *This project supported in part by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program.
 And with co-funding by CEE in support of its nonprofit mission to advance research, knowledge dissemination, and program design in the field of energy efficiency.